Framing decisions or how Michelangelo sculpted David

 Michelangelo Buonarroti stood in front of a block of marble.
 Every day, he went to his workshop and stayed there for hours, silently observing that block, or sketching drawings on paper.
 Occasionally, a collaborator would come up and ask if he was feeling all right.
 To which the teacher replied: ‘I’m working.’

-Months past and he finally got down to sculpting.
+Months passed and he finally got down to sculpting.
 Two years later, the famous David was born, perhaps the best sculpture of the Renaissance.
-Michelangelo's stillness in front of the inert block of marble did not mean he was wasting his time.
+Michelangelo’s stillness in front of the inert block of marble did not mean he was wasting his time.
 He was planning.
 He was attempting to frame the problem to be solved, in order to turn that piece of stone into a work of art.

 But, if Michelangelo had been a modern corporate executive, he would probably have never gotten to pick up the chisel.
 How many bosses would have tolerated watching him immobile and ‘not working’ for so long?

 The intrinsic speed of corporate life biases us towards action.
 We are supposedly paid to act, not to think.
 So very often, we make decisions concerning problems we have not framed correctly yet.
 This means that on occasions, we resolve issues that were not relevant or did not add value to the business in a technically impeccable manner.

 The way in which a problem has been framed directly influences the solution we will finally find.
 Therefore, the first step is to properly frame the problem at hand.
 That is, understand what we are deciding and why.